Care in the Air

 The LIFE STAR crew consists of a flight nurse, flight respiratory therapist, pilot, mechanic and communication specialist.

 The LIFE STAR critical care air medical transport service began operation in 1985.

 LIFE STAR is available to all emergency/critical care patients within a 150-mile radius surrounding our bases.
 All tertiary care centers within this response area are serviced by LIFE STAR and approximately 1,200 patients are transported annually.
 LIFE STAR has transported in excess of 20,000 patients to date.

 has relationships with tertiary care physicians from the EMS/Trauma Department

 at Hartford Hospital, as well as specialty physicians at receiving facilities.
 Consultation on patient management prior to and during transport is available to the flight crew.

 The LIFE STAR

 service operates one American Eurocopter BK-117 and one American Eurocopter EC-145, 24 hours a day, seven days per week.
-One aircraft is based on the rooftop helipad at Hartford Hospital in Hartford, CT.
+One aircraft is based at MidState Medical Center in Meriden, CT.
 The other is based at The William W. Backus Hospital

 in Norwich, CT.